kacpertopol/uncertainties_backpropagation/README.md

 Please note that the script requires the user to supply additional programms to calculate the scalar function values, see **additional requirements**.
+Additionally they require the fortran module `fs.f90` to be compiled, see **additional requirements**.

 # requirements